Measuring sugar levels in blood and urine yourself

-If someone has diabetes, their blood sugar levels have to be checked regularly.
-In people with type 2 diabetes, this can be done every few months.
-But that's not the case if insulin has to be injected.
-This is because the amount of insulin that is injected at mealtimes depends on your blood sugar level at the time, among other factors.
-Sugar levels in blood or urine can be measured in various ways.
-You can also measure the level of sugar in tissues of the body.
+If someone has diabetes, their blood sugar levels are checked regularly.
+In type 2 diabetes, once every few months is sometimes enough.
+But not if insulin injections are part of their treatment.
+This is because the amount of insulin that is injected at mealtimes depends on the measured blood sugar level, among other things.
+Blood sugar levels can be measured in various ways.
+It is also possible to measure the level of sugar in tissues of the body.

-You can learn how to measure your blood sugar levels in patient education programs.
-These are offered as part of the disease management programs (DMP) for diabetes in Germany and other countries.
+You can learn how to measure your blood sugar yourself in special patient education classes.
+These are a part of diabetes disease management programs (DMPs) too.

 You can measure your blood sugar levels yourself using an electronic device called a blood glucose meter.
 To do this, you prick your fingertip with a small needle, and place a drop of blood on a test strip.
 The strip is inserted into the blood glucose meter.
-The digital display shows your blood sugar level shortly afterwards.
-This is how the blood glucose meter is used:
+Shortly after, your blood sugar level is displayed on the device's screen.

-• First of all, lay out everything you need: a blood glucose meter, a blood-sampling device with a sharp tip (lancet), and a test strip.
+• First of all, lay out everything you need.
+This includes a blood glucose meter, a blood-sampling device with a fine needle (lancet), and a test strip.

-• Wash your hands before measuring your blood sugar because dirt can distort the results.
+• Wash your hands before measuring your blood sugar because dirt can change the results.

 • Take a test strip out of the package and insert it into the glucose meter.